2017 Fellowship Application round NOW OPEN!

 § its relevance to the list of proposed project themes;

 § its achievability within the time frame allotted;

 § the extent to which links have already been established with the proposed host institution;

-§ the extent to which it will strengthen the scientific research capacity of nations with smaller or less well-developed Antarctic research programmes;
+§ the extent to which it will strengthen the Antarctic science support capacity of the nations involved;

 § its "fit" with COMNAP's goals and objectives.